Usage

 Account login

-In order to register account in Notify API to be able to subscribe to any dapp to start receving notifications, account needs to sign SIWE message to prove ownership.
+In order to register account in Notify API to be able to subscribe to any dapp to start receiving notifications, account needs to sign SIWE message to prove ownership.
 Developers can check if an account is registered by calling isRegistered()

 function.
 If the account is not registered, developers should call prepareRegistration()